ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 To use the IDN Client library in your contract:

-1. Ensure cargo contract is installed `cargo install cargo-contract`
+0. Install cargo contract `cargo install cargo-contract`

-2. Create a new contract `cargo contract new my_contract`
+1. Create a new contract `cargo contract new my_contract`

-3. Add the dependency to your `Cargo.toml`:
+2. Add the dependency to your `Cargo.toml`:

 ```toml
 [dependencies]